-The Group has an ECO Coordinator for all the entities that form part of the group of which the Company is the parent, appointed by the Board of Directors on September 15, 2020..
+The Group has an Ethics and Compliance Officer or ECO Coordinator for all the entities that form part of the group of which the Company is the parent, approved by the Board of Directors.
+The ECO Coordinator is responsible for coordinating the actions concerning the subject in all the companies over which effective control is held.
 The ECO Coordinator prepares the Annual Ethics and Compliance Plan to be submitted to and approved by the Audit Committee.
 His or her duties include supporting and coordinating management and employees in developing and administering effective compliance programs in group entities in the different countries, coordinating this task with the local ECOs.
-The ECO Coordinator regularly monitors the proper operation of the Crime Prevention Model, ensure compliance with the Code of Ethics: ("The OTIS Absolutes"), and supervising all ethics and compliance issues, including the follow-up of any internal complaint received or investigation into criminal or compliance matters, as well as employees ethics training and communication.
+The ECO Coordinator regularly monitors the proper operation of the Crime Prevention Model, ensure compliance with the Code of Ethics: the OTIS Absolutes, and supervising all ethics and compliance issues, including the follow-up of any internal complaint received or investigation into criminal or compliance matters, as well as ethics training and communication for employees.